danielrbenjamin/pluely/README.md

 **Background Operation:**

-Pluely can run silently in the background with the overlay hidden.
+FRIDAY can run silently in the background with the overlay hidden.
 Enable autostart to launch it automatically when your system boots.
 Hide the dock icon for maximum stealth while keeping the application running and accessible via keyboard shortcuts.

 **Zero Maintenance:**

 No subscriptions to manage, no accounts to maintain, and no services to configure beyond your AI provider.
-Once set up, Pluely just works.
+Once set up, FRIDAY just works.
 Updates are delivered automatically when available, and you control when to install them.

 ---